 - Administration Structure

 The Academy covers the whole of the North West of NSW from Tenterfield in the North, Ebor to the East, Coonabarabran in the West and Quirindi to the South.
 The Academy's administration base office is in Tamworth.
-An 8 member volunteer Board oversees the running of the Academy with the day to day operations undertaken by an Executive Officer, a sports program officer and a Marketing and Communications manager.
+A 7 member volunteer Board oversees the running of the Academy with the day to day operations undertaken by an Executive Officer, a Sports Program Manager and a Marketing and Communications Manager.
 Athletes and other key stakeholders are the focus of continuously improving practices, ensuring the most up to date and professional support is continually provided to the athletes and sports programs.

 - Marketing and Promotion

 The Academy is a community based organisation that relies on the support of the region to continue to offer increased opportunities to talented young sports people.
 Sponsor recognition, community servicing, fundraising events, media and public relations are integrated to ensure a consistent and professional image for the Northern Inland Academy of Sport.

 - Current Programs

-The Academy currently coordinates 13 programs, AFL, Athletics, Basketball, Cycling, Football, Golf, Hockey (boys and girls), Netball, Rugby League, Rugby Union, Tennis, Individual Scholarship Lone Star program and a Regional Athlete and Coach Education (RACE) program to identify and support 280 athletes and 42 coaches in the North West/New England.
+The Academy currently coordinates 11 programs, Basketball, MTB, Football, Golf, Hockey (boys and girls), Netball, Rugby League, Rugby Union, Tennis, Triathlon and an Individual Scholarship Lone Star program to identify and support 280 athletes and 42 coaches in the North West/New England.
 The Academy utilises the support network and links in with other providers of sport development to administer the programs.
 Coaching development pathways are provided via the NIAS and coaches are encouraged and supported to develop their skills and knowledge.
 The Academy, where appropriate, ensures that sessions and activities are conducted throughout the region at various locations.

 THE NIAS OFFICE TEAM